edm00se/blog/content/old/2016-10-20-git-squash-and-update.md

 Seriously, if you're interested in and are looking to contribute to my [XPages compatible Yeoman generator, "generator-xsp"](http://npm.im/generator-xsp), I am more than happy to bring others in to contribute.
 I have some [general guidelines](https://github.com/edm00se/generator-xsp#want-more) and [a few ideas](https://github.com/edm00se/generator-xsp/projects/1) for a couple additional features.

 ### Summary
-As always, thanks for reading. ð»
+As always, thanks for reading. 🍻